Nicola Morgan

-Nicola Morgan (née Griffith; born 1961) is a British author, best known for her novel, Mondays Are Red.
+Nicola Morgan (born 1961) is a British author, best known for her teenage fiction including Mondays Are Red and her later non-fiction about adolescence, including Blame My Brain - the amazing teenage brain revealed.

 Biography

-Nicola Griffith was born in 1961 to schoolteacher parents, who kept moving from school to school.
+Nicola Morgan was born in 1961 in a boys' boarding school to schoolteacher parents, who kept moving from school to school.
 Her father taught English and French and her mother taught mathematics and science.
-Her parents taught at boys' schools and when she was eleven, Nicola was sent to boarding school.
+These were all boys' schools and so, when she was eleven, Nicola was sent to a girls' boarding school.
 She later went to Cambridge University where she read Classics and Philosophy.

-Morgan wanted to become a writer after leaving university, but also took up a post as a teacher in a small school and taught English.
-Morgan also took a diploma in teaching people with reading and writing problems.
+Morgan wanted to become a writer after leaving university, but to earn a living first became a teacher, working in a small school in London where she taught English.
+Morgan took a Royal Society of Arts diploma in teaching people with Dyslexia and began to specialise in dyslexia and literacy acquisition.
 Morgan set up a website, The Child Literacy Centre, to help parents help their children with all aspects of reading.
 She ran this until closing the service in 2009.
 In 2009, she started "Help!
 I Need a Publisher!", a blog for writers.

 Writing

 By 1999, Morgan had published dozens of best-selling home-learning books, while still working towards publication as a novelist.
+Her first novel, Mondays are Red, was published to acclaim in 2002 and was followed the next year by Fleshmarket, which became widely read and studied in Scottish schools.
 By 2010, she had published nine novels, all but one for teenagers, and five non-fiction books, including the internationally acclaimed Blame My Brain.